General Relativistic Evolution Equations for Density Perturbations in Closed, Flat and Open FLRW Universes: Introduction

 \section{Introduction}

-The theory related to the linearized Einstein equations is important in cosmology because it describes the growth of all kinds of structures in the expanding universe, such as stars, galaxies and microwave background fluctuations.

-Lifshitz~\cite{lifshitz1946} and Lifshitz and Khalatnikov~\cite{c15} were the first researchers to derive a cosmological perturbation theory.
-Due to the general covariance of the Einstein equations and conservation laws, they encountered the problem that the linear equations have physical solutions as well as spurious solutions, the so-called gauge modes, which obscure the physics.
+The theory related to the linearized Einstein equations and conservation laws is important in cosmology because it describes the growth of all kinds of structures in the expanding universe, such as stars, galaxies and microwave background fluctuations. \cite{lifshitz1946} and \cite{c15} were the first researchers to derive a cosmological perturbation theory.
+They encountered the problem that the solutions of the linearized Einstein equations and conservation laws have no physical significance.
+Due to the linearity of the equations, the solutions can be changed by a linear coordinate transformation, i.e., a gauge transformation.
+Therefore, the solutions are \emph{gauge-dependent}.
+This is the well-known \emph{gauge problem of cosmology} which is up till now not solved.